Farini/SkyNation/Readme.md

 - [X] Space Station Folder
 - [X] Side Menu: 11/11/2021
 - [ ] Mars
+    - [ ] Outpost View - Show State, and be more responsive
+    - [ ] City View - Hab - Remake with new Views
+    - [ ] City View - Lab - Remake with new Views
+    - [ ] City View - Bio - Remake with new Views

 - [ ] iOS - Views are too large